techbrett/OfficeDocs-SkypeForBusiness/Teams/anonymous-users-in-meetings.md

 1. Expand **Meetings** > **Meeting settings**.
 1. Under **Participants**, set **Anonymous users can join a meeting after verifying** to **By email code**.
 1. Select **Save**.

+If you turn off the **Anonymous users can join a meeting unverified** setting and **Anonymous users can join a meeting after verifying** is set to **No**, anonymous users can’t join any meetings in your organization.

 ## Manage anonymous meeting join using PowerShell